bmalkus/ProtoTSNet/README.md

 - `protos` subdirectory: Prototypes along with prototypical parts from the last push epoch of the training
 - `stats.json`: Statistics from each epoch of training
 - `log.txt`: Training logs
-- `results.json`, `confusion_matrix.txt`: Accuracy, training time, and confusion matrix (written in numpy text format)
+- `results.json`, `confusion_matrix.txt`: Accuracy, training time, and confusion matrix (written in the numpy text format)

 ## Project Structure